-Every week, we give our readers a glimpse inside the mindset of a guy's brain on weddings with the help of the hilarious and smart editors at The Plunge.
-For their latest installment, they share tips for groom's wedding thank you speech.
+We gave our readers a glimpse inside the mindset of a guy's brain in regard to weddings with the help of the hilarious and smart editors at The Plunge.
+Here, they share a few tips for a groom's perfect thank you speech.

 As the bride, everyone and their mother (and probably even your mother) expects you to do a superhuman amount of planning work, with the implicit tradeoff of not asking you to do a damn thing on your wedding day.
-So it's time to thank everyone who drove you insane for months, sit back, relax, and let your groom deal with it.
+So it's time to thank everyone who drove you insane for months, sit back, relax, and let your groom deal with the thank you speech.
 For now, offer him these key pointers.

-At the ultimate celebration of true love, your man better let everyone know how lucky he feels, rather than trying to look badass for his fraternity bros.
+At the ultimate celebration of true love, your man better let everyone know how lucky he feels, instead of trying to look badass for his fraternity bros.
 Assuming you've picked the right one, this won't be too hard for him.
 However, a reminder to look you in the eye, address you by name, and play up the moment won't hurt.

 You love that charming sense of humor of his, right?
 Now is the time for him to show it off to your friends and family with some classic, funny anecdotes about how you met, how you can bench more than him, or some other hilariously self-deprecating tale.
 Just remember, as much as you both loved Louis C.K.'s latest special, this is about being funny, not telling jokes.